laxmikant-ainapure/upcxx/INSTALL.md

 * `--with-gmake=...`: GNU Make command to use; must be 3.80 or newer.
 The default behavior is to search `$PATH` for a `make` or `gmake` which meets this minimum version requirement.
+* `--with-python=...`: Python interpreter to use; must be Python3 or Python2 version 2.7.5 or newer.
+The default behavior is to search `$PATH` for `python` when `upcxx-run` is executed.
+Use of this option results in the use of a full path to the Python interpreter in `upcxx-run`.
 * Options for control of (optional) CUDA support are documented in the section [Configuration: CUDA GPU support](#markdown-header-configuration-cuda-gpu-support)
 * Options not recognized by the UPC\+\+ `configure` script will be passed to